bioinfo-pf-curie/geniac/utils/docs/process.rst

 Probably not, otherwise, you would not be reading this.
 This means that the tool can fall in any of these categories:

-* it is provided as `deb`, `rpm` packages or any executable installer
+* it is provided as `deb`, `rpm` packages or any executable installer,
-* it is a windows executable that needs mono to be run
+* it is a windows executable that needs mono to be run,
 * it is whatever that needs a custom installation procedure

 Then see :ref:`process-custom-install`.